Consensys/doc.rollups/docs/Reference/Configuration-File.md

 Number of transactions that can be processed by the insert poller at once.
 Setting this parameter to `1000` means the limit is 1000 transactions.
 Exceeding this capacity means the transactions are rejected until the poller empties the buffer.
-Defaults to `100`.
+The default is `100`.

 #### `insert_poller_epoch_ms`

 Interval at which transactions are moved from incoming to pending state.
-Defaults to `100`.
+The default is `100`.

 #### `pending_capacity`

 Number of pending transactions that can be stored.
 Different types of transactions are stored separately.
 Ensure you set this value high enough since exceeding this capacity involves a full copy of the structure with every write.
-Defaults to `100`.
+The default is `100`.

 #### `processing_capacity`

 Number of batches that can be simultaneously stored in processing.
 Ensure you set this value high enough since exceeding this capacity involves a full copy of the structure with every write.
-Defaults to `100`
+The default is `100`

 <!-- links -->
 [Kafka brokers]: https://jaceklaskowski.gitbooks.io/apache-kafka/content/kafka-properties-bootstrap-servers.html